Judge bans QC-based telemarketing operation for "National Advertising Scam"

 On Tuesday, a judge made the ruling against owner Alphonso Barnum of Davenport, several of his associates and ten companies.

-In December 2018, Barnum was sued and was accused of using deception and high-pressure tactics to sell ads for direct-mail pieces and promotional items like high school sports posters and city information guides.
+In December 2018, Barnum was sued by Iowa Attorney General Tom Miller and was accused of using deception and high-pressure tactics to sell ads for direct-mail pieces and promotional items like high school sports posters and city information guides.

+The judge found that in many cases, the companies delivered no products.

+The judge also found that Barnum's agents also called businesses and lied to consumers, telling them they had previously agreed to purchase advertising and that their accounts would be sent to a collection agency unless the consumers paid that day.